ailabspace/turtlebot2-noetic/multiplemachines.md

-# Setup Turtlebot to work headless and with ROS over multiple machines
+# Setup Turtlebot to Work Headless and in ROS Over Multiple Machines Setup

 In this note, we setup the machines to operate the Turtlebot in ROS mutliple machines environment.
 - The remote PC should have the same software installed as in the Turtlebot PC, particularly those packages that will be running on the remote PC.